cjacker/opensource-toolchain-gd32vf103/README.md

 # Opensource toolchain for gd32vf103

-## 1. Overview
-### 1.1 GD32VF103 RISC-V MCU

-GD32VF103 SoC is the first general RISC-V MCU from GigaDevice Semiconductor which is based on Nuclei RISC-V Process Core.
+**GD32VF103 SoC** is the first general RISC-V MCU from GigaDevice Semiconductor which is based on Nuclei RISC-V Process Core.

 If you want to learn more about it, please click https://www.gigadevice.com/products/microcontrollers/gd32/risc-v/